 To build a just and humane world where all beings co-exist in harmony.

-To fight against human trafficking and forced prostitution especially among women and children
+To end sex trafficking and sexual exploitation of women and children

-6. To ensure that justice is achieved for the victims of human trafficking through involvement in the legal process
+- To ensure that justice is achieved for the victims of human trafficking through involvement in the legal process.

-8. To eliminate negative cultural attitudes and practices towards sex workers
+- To eliminate negative cultural attitudes and practices towards women in sex trade

-Pioneered in the year 1993 by Ajeet Singh, Guria, a 36 member NGO in India, works towards fighting the sexual exploitation of women & children, especially forced prostitution & sex trafficking which has further become severe and complex due to sex tourism and spread of HIV/AIDS.
-The blue print of the foundation was laid out way back in 1988 when Mr. Singh adopted three children of a woman from a red light area.
-The milestone is astonishing as Mr. Singh was only 17 years of age.
-Guria has fulfilled the absence of an organisation in India that works towards sex trafficking and forced prostitution of women and children since its inception.
-What sets Guria apart from other organizations is that not only do we strive to rescue victims, we also strive to fight the organized prostitution racket completely.
-Over the years of its working, Guria has managed to develop a multidimensional approach to fight sex trafficking successfully.
-While responding to their immediate suffering we are focusing on the root causes of prostitution - poverty and inequality.
-We strongly believe that it is not charity that is wanting in the world - it is justice to make a humane world where all beings co-exist in harmony.
+Ajeet Singh pioneered with the adoption of 3 children of a woman in commercial sex in 1988 and he finally got Guria India registered in 1993.
+Guria India works towards eradicating sex trafficking and sexual exploitation of women and children.
+This milestone of adoption of children by Mr. Singh is astonishing as he was only 17 years of age.
+Guria has fulfilled the absence of an organisation in India that works towards sex trafficking and sexual exploitation of women and children since its inception.
+What sets Guria India apart from other organizations is that not only do we strive to rescue victims, we also strive to fight the organized criminal nexus completely.
+Over the years of its working, Guria India has managed to develop an innovative holistic end-to-end approach to fight sex trafficking successfully.
+While responding to their immediate suffering we are focusing on the root causes of sex trafficking – poverty and inequality.
+We strongly believe that it is not charity that is wanting in the world but justice to make a humane world where all beings co-exist in harmony.

-For Guria, prevention of second generation prostitution, ending child prostitution and preventing human trafficking/unsafe migration have never been isolated issues with simple isolated solutions.
-Rather we understand that an issue as complex and multi-dimensional as trafficking requires a holistic and multi-pronged approach with innovations as our hallmark.
+For Guria India, prevention of sex trafficking, second-generation prostitution andending child prostitution have never been isolated issues with simple isolated solutions within our larger vision of building “a just and humane world where all beings co-exist in harmony”.
+Rather we understand that an issue as complex and multi-dimensional as trafficking and sexual exploitation requires a holistic end-to-end approach with innovations as our hallmark.

 Broadly, Guria’s approach is focused on eradicating the slavery of women and their children in brothels, which will be achieved by ending their dependency on the criminal nexus involving drugs, sexual exploitation, mafias, police, politicians, and, above all, the impunity enjoyed by all those criminally involved.

-Guria recognizes that overall the critical mass for a change and deterrence from attacks on activists will depend upon the mobilization of civil society and people’s participation at all levels within the source, transit and destination points of sex trafficking - whereby the likes of worldwide Freedom Now campaign and ensuring livelihood support have been very effective.
-To supplement this, Guria has taken up rescue and legal intervention to take things to a logical conclusion and avoid retrafficking.
-Considering the situation of the rule of law and delay in justice delivery we have also embarked upon successful innovations of providing victim-witness protection, brothel seizures and focusing on opposing fake victim custody and bails of traffickers.
-Other innovations are our strategies of converting grass-roots level interventions into Public Interest Litigations (PIL) and our 100 cases bi-annual report on police misconduct, to bring about a change at the policy level.
-Lastly, in the ever changing context of this organized crime, we experiment as we build up the movement against sex trafficking and child sexual exploitation.
+Guria recognizes that overall the critical mass for a change and deterrence from attacks on activists will depend upon the mobilization of civil society and people’s participation at all levels within the source, transit and destination levels of sex trafficking – whereby the likes of worldwide Freedom Now campaign (theatre, art exhibit etc), 100000 membered women vigilance groups, longest foot march (800 kilometres) against sex trafficking, cultural group of women in commercial sex, livelihoods, entitlements and much more have been collectively very impactful.
+To supplement this, Guria has taken up rescue, counseling, legal intervention, and rehabilitation/reintegration to take things to a logical conclusion and avoid re-trafficking.
+Considering the situation of the rule of law and delay in justice delivery (reflected in the 90% acquittal rate in trafficking cases – NCRB 2020), we had to innovate once more by providing victim-witness protection, living with Bedia community (intergenerational prostitution) and innovatively using brothel seizures, Guria as witness, spy camera evidence, opposing fake victim custody /bails of traffickers and challenging fake protection orders/acquittals.
+Guria also creatively converted grass-roots level interventions into Public Interest Litigations (PIL) and released 100 cases report on police misconduct, to bring about a change at the policy level.
+Lastly, in the ever-changing context of this organized crime, we experiment as we build up the movement against sex trafficking and child sexual exploitation.